ulyanafrolova/freeCodeCamp/README.md

 # freeCodeCamp

-This repository contains my completed projects from the Data Analysis with Python course by [freeCodeCamp](https://www.freecodecamp.org/learn).
+This repository contains my completed projects for the Data Analysis with Python course by [freeCodeCamp](https://www.freecodecamp.org/learn) I've completed with the [certification](https://github.com/ulyanafrolova/freeCodeCamp/blob/main/Certficate.png).

 ## Skills & Tools used: